mrbarge/hugo-site/content/posts/mods-1.md

 There was some more `.MOD` files, but also, some odd `.S3Ms` as well.
 There was "_Aquaphobia_", by some one/thing named "_Purple Motion_".
 And "_Catch That Goblin!_" by.. "_Skaven_"?
 Who both had something to do with something called the "_Future Crew_"..?
 All these names and terms I had no idea about, but they sounded pretty awesome!
 And buried elsewhere on the CD was a zipfile named `ST3.ZIP` which - and if you're down with your tracker history, you can probably guess - was the tracker authoring program [*ScreamTracker III*](https://archive.org/details/msdos_scrmt321_shareware).

 This let you play, edit and create `MOD` and `S3M` files.
 With barely a `README` to nudge me along, I eventually managed to bumble my way through it enough to learn how tracker files were put together, and eventually wrote my first song.
 Then another.
 And another.

 {{< youtube S03l3ZnGtx8 >}}

+_"Catch that Goblin!" by Skaven showed that tracker music could easily straddle genres, in the right hands_

 Without a library of sound samples to work with, I started most of my creations by exporting the samples from existing files, and then loading them into my own mods.
 For example, if one song had a particularly awesome bass-kick sound that I wanted to use?
 Well, just save that sucker to disk and then load it up in a new song.
 This was a pretty common practice with mod music, but the general rule of thumb with doing this was - much like writing a high-school essay - make sure to credit your sources.